MakeSchool-Tutorials/Node-Rotten-Potatoes/P12-Deleting-Comments/content.md

 # What Happened

-So now we've completed all our user stories
+So now we've completed all our user stories:

 1. Users can view all reviews (index)
 1. Users can create a review (new/create)